Picture of Dr. Shezad Malik

 The FDA has received many hundreds of reports of adverse events and product problems associated with IVC filters.

-Some of these events led to bad clinical outcomes.
+Some of these events led to bad clinical outcomes and in severe cases, death.
 These types of events may be related to how long the filter has been implanted.

-Other known long-term risks associated with IVC filters include lower limb deep vein thrombosis and IVC occlusion.
+Other known long-term risks associated with IVC filters include lower limb deep vein thrombosis blood clots in the leg and IVC occlusion or blockage.

-For patients with retrievable filters, some complications may be avoided if the filter can be removed once the risk of pulmonary embolism has subsided.
+For patients with retrievable filters, some complications and injuries may be avoided if the IVC filter is removed once the risk of pulmonary embolism has been reduced.

 The FDA is concerned that retrievable IVC filters, when placed for a short-term risk of pulmonary embolism, are not always removed once the risk subsides.

-The FDA recommends that implanting physicians responsible for the ongoing care of patients with retrievable IVC filters consider removing the filter as soon as protection from pulmonary embolism is no longer needed.
+The FDA recommends that the implanting doctors responsible for the ongoing care of patients with retrievable IVC filters consider removing the filter as soon as protection from pulmonary embolism is no longer needed.

 A patient should be referred for IVC filter removal when the risk/benefit profile favors removal and the procedure is feasible given the patient’s health status.